 When working through the travel of signals in your PCB, though, you might not have the time, money, or energy to worry through the investment of traveling from one polar tip to the other.
-Trace routing and trace width are important to keep in mind; however, the traces on your circuit board’s power plane can make keeping track of differential impedance difficult.
+Trace routing and trace width are important to keep in mind; however, the traces on your circuit board’s ground plane can make keeping track of differential impedance difficult.
 Learning more about how to make the most of your PCB design software for traces and controlled impedance routing can help.

 In terms of impedance, the concept of “polar” involves a different type of exploration.
 Complex impedance is an important tool for working with multi-component AC circuits.
 Instead of using sines and cosines to represent voltages and currents in those circuits, we can express impedance as a complex exponential or .
 Impedance works as the voltage/current ratio for a single complex exponential at a particular frequency.

 From there, we can express the impedance of individual circuit elements as pure or real imaginary numbers.
 With this, the purely imaginary reactive impedance of an ideal inductor is:

 Meanwhile, the purely imaginary reactive impedance of an ideal capacitor appears as: